neth392/godot-improved-json/README.md

 <br>

 ## Resource File Instances
-In some situations you may find yourself with an instance of a resource that was loaded from a file.
-There is a configurable system in place within `JSONObjectConfig` which instead of creating a new instance from JSON, will instead load the instance from a `.tres` file (using `CACHE_MODE_REUSE`).
-This can be useful as these instances will be the exact same and `==` each other, even if they appear multiple times in JSON.
+Within your project you're probably utilizing Godot's resource system, saving instances of resources to `.tres` files and then loading them.
+There is a configurable system in place within `JSONObjectConfig` that can load that exact instance of the `.tres` file instead of creating a new instance of the resource's class.
+This feature uses `CACHE_MODE_REUSE` so that when loaded from JSON they will directly `==` the same instance of that `.tres` you have loaded previously elsewhere in the project, or even `==` other instances of the same resource file that appear multiple times in the JSON.

 For these properties to appear in the editor inspector while modifying a `JSONObjectConfig`, the `for_class` or `set_for_class_by_script` must have `Resource` as an ancestor.

 **NOTE:** This feature will not be used if `deserialize_into` is set to true for any `JSONProperty` of a class that this is configured for.
-Nor will it work if `JSONSerialization.parse_into` is used.
+Nor will it be used if `JSONSerialization.parse_into` is used.
 It will only work when dealing with constructing new resource instances from JSON.

 ### `maintain_resource_instances`
 This property enables or disables the "resource file instance" system.
 When enabled the below properties will appear in the editor.